 My Yoga Journey

-Serendipity played a part when I participated in a few weekend workshops with Chrissie Tucker.
-I loved the way she moved so freely; almost dance-like.
-She mentioned The Inner Yoga Trust which had changed her thinking and way of moving.
+I participated in a few weekend workshops with Chrissie Tucker and loved the way she moved so freely, almost dance-like.
 I confided in Chrissie my ambition to teach and she gave me encouragement without which I would not have begun my own yoga practice in 2001.

-Over the years I began to evolve along the lines of Vanda Scaravelli’s teaching, although I was unaware of her teachings at the time; I suppose this had to do with me beginning to allow my body to unfold naturally and freely, an instinct which is echoed in all the teachers who inspire me: Pete Blackaby, Gary Carter, Sophy Hoare and Pauline Sawyer.
+Over the years I began to evolve along the lines of Vanda Scaravelli’s teaching, although I was unaware of her at the time; I suppose this had to do with me beginning to allow my body to unfold naturally and freely, an instinct which is echoed in all the teachers who inspire me: Pete Blackaby, Gary Carter, Sophy Hoare and Pauline Sawyer.

-To this day I continue to work on my feet, waiting and listening to my body; when I pay enough attention something is given to me and I gradually unfold.
-For some this may take a very short time; for me this has been a lifetime of pleasure as well as frustration; learning to leave my ego behind and enjoy being where I am, without any expectations.
+I continually work on my feet, waiting and listening to my body; when I pay enough attention something is given to me and I gradually unfold.
+For some this may take a very short time; for me, this has been many years of pleasure as well as frustration; learning to leave my ego behind and enjoy being where I am, without any expectations.

 My yoga path is to continue to unwind and try to be lighter and move effortlessly; be more aware of my feet and enjoy all of this as a meditation.
 I always remember reading in one of Donna Farhi’s books that we want to move as elegantly as possible and I guess this stays with me throughout.

-I currently teach small classes and workshops in my studio in Glasgow.
+I am presently teaching small classes and workshops in my studio in Glasgow.

 Drop in Classes